Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 ### 4.1.1 Phases of the Diverge-Converge MPA

 1. **Traditional Audit by Lead Auditor**: This initial phase involves a lead auditor, who can be an individual or an audit firm, selected based on their expertise and experience, represented as a score.
 The lead auditor holds a pivotal role in the process and is highly incentivized.
 The lead auditor is regarded as the most responsible party in the audit process and is involved in all phases.
-We expect the protocols build a long term relationship with the lead auditor for future audits.
+We expect the protocols to build a long-term relationship with the lead auditor for future audits.

 2. **Public Epochal Time-Boxed Bug Bounty (PET Bug Bounty)**: In this phase, public auditors are encouraged to discover and report vulnerabilities.
 The bug bounty is time-boxed and open to all, with no limit on participant numbers.
 The bounty consists of multiple epochs, each lasting 8~24 hours.
 Duplicates are permitted within an epoch, but a later epoch won't reward a bug already submitted in a previous epoch.
 For duplicate submissions within a single epoch, the quality rating is used to determine the reward.
 To prevent premature disclosure, hunters may opt in a "hash submission" where they will initially submit just the hash of their findings and the full details are open to the judges only after a block concludes.
 The findings are published as soon as possible to help hunters avoid duplicate submissions.